pcingola/SnpEff/src/docs/snpeff/troubleshooting.md

 ### Apparent inconsistencies when using UCSC genome browser

 !!! warning
-    Usage of hg19 genome is deprecated and discouraged, you should use GRChXX.YY instead (e.g. the latest version at the time of writing is GRCh37.70)
+    ENSEMBL versioned databases (e.g. `GRCh37.75`) are preferred over UCSC ones (e.g. `hg19`) because ENSEMBL uses clear sub-versioning, which is important for reproducibility.

 Reference sequence and annotations are made for an organism version and sub-version.
-For examples human genome, version 37, sub-version 70 would be called (GRCh37.70).
+For example, human genome version 37, sub-version 75 would be called `GRCh37.75`.

 UCSC doesn't specify sub-version.
-They just say hg19.
-This annoying sub-version problem appeared often and, having reproducibility of results in mind, I dropped UCSC annotations in favor of ENSEMBL ones (they have clear versioning).
+They just say `hg19`.
+This sub-version problem makes it harder to reproduce results, which is why ENSEMBL annotations with clear versioning are preferred.
+For the human genome GRCh37, the available ENSEMBL databases include `GRCh37.75` and `GRCh37.87`.

 ###  SnpEff reporting an effect that doesn't match ENSEMBL's web page